Romain Danzé: Rennes

 Ahead of the 2008–09 season, Danzé was linked a move away from Stade Rennais, with a possible loan move, but stayed at the club.
 Danzé played in both legs of the UEFA Intertoto Cup third round against Tavriya Simferopol and helped the side progressing to the next round after they won 10–9 on penalty shoot–out and were among several players to successfully converted in the shoot–out.
 At the start of the season, Danzé began to rotate in different positions, playing in either the right–back position and right–midfield position.
 Danzé then played in both legs of the UEFA Cup, as the club were eliminated on a 2–2 draw on aggregate, resulting in their elimination through away goal.
 His performance at the club led to him signing a contract extension, keeping him until 2012.
-It wasn't until on 4 March 2009 when he scored his first goal of the season and set up the club's third goal of the game, in a 3–0 win against FC Lorient in the Round of 16 of Coupe de France.
-Danzé then scored his second goal of the season, in a 1–0 win against Saint-Étienne on 11 April 2009.
-His third goal of the season came on 29 April 2009, in a 3–2 loss against Bordeaux.
+He scored his first goal of the season and set up the third goal of a 3–0 win against FC Lorient in the Round of 16 of Coupe de France on 4 March 2009.
+Danzé then scored his second goal of the season in a 1–0 win against Saint-Étienne on 11 April.
+His third goal of the season came on 29 April in a 3–2 loss against Bordeaux.
 A week later on 9 May 2009, he started and played 79 minutes in the final of Coupe de France, as the club lost 2–1 against Guingamp.
 Despite being sidelined on two occasions during the 2008–09 season, Danzé made thirty–seven appearances and scoring three times in all competitions.